isomerpages/moe-peihwaprespri/index.md

             which was sent to you
           link_text: Click on the link to find out more
           link_url: /about-pei-hwa/school-calendar/
-        - title: "Visit by Ex-PHPPS Students:"
+        - title: Visit by Ex-PHPPS Students on 3rd Sept
           date: 21 August 2026
           announcement: The school will be open from 11.00 a.m. to 12.00 noon for ex-PHPPS students who have made prior appointments with their teachers.
 We